Brahetrolleborg: Holme Abbey

+Drawing by Søren Abildgaard (1761) of the ledgerstone of Abbot Tuo in Brahetrolleborg Church.

 The abbey was founded and settled in 1172 from the Cistercian Herrevad Abbey in Scania, now in Sweden, of which it was a daughter house.
-The monastery was initially constructed on directly on the lake of Nørresø, perhaps on a small island, hence the abbey's latin name: Insula Dei (lit.
+The monastery was initially constructed on directly on the lake of Nørresø, perhaps on a small island, hence the abbey's Latin name: Insula Dei (lit.
 'Island of God').
 The original building was destroyed in a fire in 1243 and the abbey was moved to the location of the current castle.
 In 1288, 1324, and again in 1414 the privileges of the abbey were confirmed and expanded.
 Although the abbey was of relatively distinguished in the Middle Ages, little of its history survives as its archive has been lost.

 After the Reformation in Denmark, the monastery, along with all other religious properties, became a property of the crown.
 In 1538, the property was leant to Clemens von der Wisch for 9,000 Lübeck Marks.
 In exchange, von der Wisch was to oversee the maintenance of the remaining monks at the abbey.
 In 1539, the monastery was leant to Christoffer Johansen Lindenov, who was to maintain the property, but no mention of the monks was made in his lease.
 It is likely that the abbey was quickly vacated by the Cistercian monks in the wake of the reformation.

 In 1540, Jakob Hadenberg purchased the property from the crown.
 After Jakob's death, his widow Sophie Lykke maintained the property until 1551 when it was reacquired by the crown.
 The crown reimbursed Sophie the 42,000 Lübeck Marks her late husband had paid for the property, but ordered that she return the object which they had removed from the property, including: some lead, a bell, and other ornaments.
 She was also required to compensate the crown for lands which had been sold off from the property and for the deterioration and demolition of some of the monastery's buildings which had occurred under her ownership.
 After the property had been reacquired by the crown, it was managed by Eskil Oxe and then Queen Dorothea of Saxe-Lauenburg.